Author picture Phil Leggetter

 Hookdeck is a complete event gateway

 Each of the other tools we reviewed above provides just a part of what you need to create an event gateway.
-Amazon EventBridge relies on Amazon API Gateway to ingest HTTP requests, while there's no way to process events in-flight with Azure Event Grid.
+Amazon EventBridge relies on Amazon API Gateway to ingest HTTP requests, while there's no way to enrich or transform events in-flight with Azure Event Grid.

 Hookdeck, on the other hand, ingests from any HTTP source and then securely processes, routes, and delivers them at scale.